plerpsandplerps/AnnouncerBot/README.md

   - /drinkingmedal
     - 48h. increase the damage of your light attack by 420 for the rest of the game.

-### Uno Reverse
-  - /unoreverse
-    - 48h. choose a player in your area and note your current health. after this cooldown return your health to the noted health.
-The chosen player receives as much damage as you healed or receives as much healing as the damage you received when returning to the noted health.
-    - not live

 ### Lich's Item
   - /lichitem
     - 24h. set target player's HP to 4200. if the target is dead, resurrect them.